ArcadyRob/polar-dash/README.md

 ## Project Overview

 - **Name:** Polar-Dash
-- **Objective:** To create a single-page quiz application using React for Hacktoberfest 2023.
+- **Objective:** To create a single-page-app for tablet quiz application using React for Hacktoberfest 2023.
-- **Hardware Requirements:** Only one laptop is needed to contribute.
+- **Hardware Requirements:** A tablet with Google Chrome as webbrowser

 - **Hacktoberfest Credits**: Make sure to register @ https://hacktoberfest.com/